objetos/q_bool/merge.md

 ## Example 1: `null` operator

-This example implements the `null` operator, which produces a new quadrille with all empty cells.
+This example implements the `null` operator (`() => null`), which produces a new quadrille with all empty cells.
 It demonstrates that the dimensions of the resulting quadrille span the minimum area required to cover both `q1` and `q2`.

 (to move `q2` drag mouse or press **a**, **s**, **w**, **z** keys)